LKummer/Satellite/doc/content/reference/customization.md

 keywords = ["Personalization", "Theme"]
 +++

-Looking to make your Satelite website _yours_?
+Looking to make your Satellite website _yours_?
 You arrived at the right place.
-This page lists all color customization options Satelite offers.
+This page lists all color customization options Satellite offers.

-Each section of a Satelite site can be colored independently, allowing you to theme your website however you want.
+Each section of a Satellite site can be colored independently, allowing you to theme your website however you want.

 Colors can be customized using `params.colors` configuration options.